 John Maynard Keynes: “The power to become habituated to his surroundings is a marked characteristic of mankind.
 Very few of us realize with conviction the intensely unusual, unstable, complicated, unreliable, temporary nature of the economic organization by which Western Europe has lived for the last half century.
 We assume some of the most peculiar and temporary of our late advantages as natural, permanent, and to be depended on, and we lay our plans accordingly.
 On this sandy and false foundation we scheme for social improvement and dress our political platforms, pursue our animosities and particular ambitions, and feel ourselves with enough margin in hand to foster, not assuage, civil conflict in the European family.“

 While the world is facing another flare-up of so-called “Greek crisis”, which is essentially a European crisis, a crisis of neoliberal ideology and a historical clash between established yesterday’s elites shielding themselves and grassroots uprising of labor and middle classes — could not be more appropriate timing to recall, and reread, these first sentences of Keynes’ scientifically prophetic The Economic Consequences of the Peace.
 Then in 1919, contrary to all European leaders, Keynes clearly saw that economic dictates forced on German people, are too harsh and could lead to dangerous consequences for Europe.
 His analysis was rejected.
 The “logical” ideas and consensus prevailed.
-But history proved that Keynes was absolutely right: the Treaty of Versailles entailed the seeds of the World War II.
+But history proved that Keynes was right: the Treaty of Versailles entailed the seeds of the World War II.

 As well, could not be a more appropriate timing to feature “Coping with Financial Crises: Explaining Variety in Regional Arrangements“, an enlightening special issue of Contemporary Politics edited by Arie Krampf and Barbara Fritz.